As the UK’s biggest paid-TV broadcaster, Sky has more than 11 million subscribers across the country.

 1. You can get a lot of the channels free elsewhere

-Many of the entertainment and terrestrial channels that you watch on Sky are actually available for free with other TV providers, so consider whether it’s worth paying that monthly subscription fee for a handful of programs aired exclusively on Sky’s own entertainment channels such as Sky 1, Sky Living and Sky Atlantic.
+Many of the entertainment and terrestrial channels that you watch on Sky are actually available for free with other TV providers, such as BT or Virgin Media.

 You can find out more about the similarities and differences of streaming pages on our dedicated page.

-Remember also, that you can even watch movies free on some channels available through FreeView, YouView and Freesat.
+Remember also, that you can even watch movies free on channels like Film4, available on FreeView, YouView and Freesat.

-When combined with the plethora offered by Amazon Prime or Netflix, you should find you have more than enough viewing to keep the kids entertained.
+When combined with the plethora of kids’ shows offered by BBC iPlayer, Amazon Prime or Netflix, you might find you have more than enough viewing to keep the little ones entertained.